Why It’s Perfectly Fine To Swim In The Ocean With A Yeast Infection

 If there is any sort of wound on your skin or flesh, swimming or exposing such a wound to salt water is going to irritate you.
 You might feel pain.

-Can you go swimming while treating a yeast infection?
+Can you go swimming while under treatment of BV?

-If you are already treating yeast infection, perhaps it is best not to swim or you can swim since no harm will come to you.
+Can you swim in the ocean with a yeast infection?
+If you are already treating a yeast infection, perhaps it is best not to swim, or you can swim since no harm will come to you.

 Water does not go inside you when you swim.
-Therefore, even if you had applied a cream inside, there is no risk of the water washing it away.
+Therefore, even if you applied cream inside, there is no risk of the water washing it away.

 Some people experience more itchiness when infected than others.
 If this is you, you might want to avoid swimming.
 Swimming demands you wear the right swimming attire, and it is not made of natural fibers.